 One of the things we always hear is “we are waiting until the kids are old enough to remember “.
 While I understand why you might feel that way, Disneyland is great at every age!
+We think little kids and Disney is the perfect combination.
 Let us break down our experiences at each stage.

 Riders aged >1 to 2 :

 Babies are the easiest.
 You get to bring a stroller (hooray for not paying for a locker and having all your stuff with you) and before they walk, you can literally strap them onto you and go on nearly EVERY SINGLE RIDE in Disneyland.
 They can enjoy the rides even as little as 5 months.
 They really respond to the music and the lights.
 That’s right… nearly every ride!
 The only ones off limits for littles in ALL of Disneyland is the mountains, autopia and Indiana Jones.
 If you are breastfeeding, you can even do it on rides!
 (We really liked both Pirates and Small world for this… think 15+ minutes air conditioning, fairly dark and other kids/adults occupied and safe).

 Bring a muslin blanket to cover your babe in the stroller, but then to also use as a cover when feeding.
 When my babe needed to feed, rather than sit off the ride and miss out, I would grab the blanket (find them/ideas for them here, wrap it around my neck, and feed while in line.
 If you’re a little nervous, practice before you go.
 Baby food pouches come in super handy in the park.
 You can bring any baby food into the park, as long as it doesn’t have glass.